samtay/samtay.github.io/articles/deriving-via.md

 ## Introduction

-I am going to show a small but pratical scenario for which [DerivingVia](https://downloads.haskell.org/~ghc/latest/docs/html/users_guide/glasgow_exts.html#deriving-via), a language extension introduced in GHC 8.6, is a natural solution.
+I am going to show a small but practical scenario for which [DerivingVia](https://downloads.haskell.org/~ghc/latest/docs/html/users_guide/glasgow_exts.html#deriving-via), a language extension introduced in GHC 8.6, is a natural solution.
 The extension is aptly named, as it extends the customizability of deriving